 - Information on the investment strategy, sector investment focus and principal stock exposures are included in the Strategic Report. - None of the Company's assets are subject to special arrangements arising from their illiquid nature. - There are no new arrangements for managing the liquidity of the Company or any material changes to the liquidity management systems and procedures employed by Frostrow. - The Strategic Report and note 16 to the Financial Statements set out the risk profile and risk management systems in place.
-There have been no changes to the risk management systems in place during the year under review and no breaches of the risk limits set, with no breach expected. - At the start of the year under review, the maximum leverage limits were 200% both on a gross and on a commitment basis (see Glossary on page 85 for further details).
-As at 31 December 2020, gross leverage was 144.9% (2019: 137.6%) and commitment leverage was 100.2% (2019: 100.2%). - No right of re-use of collateral or any guarantee granted under the leveraging arrangement has arisen during the period. - Following completion of an assessment of the application of the proportionality principle to the FCA's AIFM Remuneration Code, the AIFM has disapplied the pay-out process rules with respect to it and any of its delegates.
+There have been no changes to the risk management systems in place during the year under review and no breaches of the risk limits set, with no breach expected. - At the start of the year under review, the maximum leverage limits were 200% on a gross basis and 120% on a commitment basis (see Glossary on page 85 for further details).
+With effect from 15 February 2019, the Board and the AIFM decided to raise the commitment limit from 120% to 200%.
+The reasons for this change are explained on page 9.
+The gross leverage limit remained 200%.
+As at 31 December 2019, gross leverage was 137.6% (2018: 128.2%) and commitment leverage was 100.2% (2018: 100.1%). - No right of re-use of collateral or any guarantee granted under the leveraging arrangement has arisen during the period. - Following completion of an assessment of the application of the proportionality principle to the FCA's AIFM Remuneration Code, the AIFM has disapplied the pay-out process rules with respect to it and any of its delegates.
 This is because the AIFM considers that it carries out non-complex activities and is operating on a small scale.